Actinic lesions of the breasts

 Practical use of HBOT

-The treatment is used as monotherapy for patients with little discomfort.
+Classical treatments are used for patients with little discomfort.
 The disease generally heals and further deterioration is avoided.
 In the event of severe bleeding intestinal radiation, HBOT is administered in addition to hemostatic measures.
 HBOT can be performed on an outpatient basis.
 At least 40 sessions take place.
 Depending on the clinical presentation and the course, additional treatments may be necessary.

 Frequency

-8 à 21% of the patients who have been irradiated for a prostate cancer will develop a radiation cystitis .
+8 t0 21 % of the patients who have been irradiated for a prostate cancer will develop a radiation cystitis .
 Radiation cystitis is often associated to a radiation proctitis.

 Characteristics of radiation cystitis